fgrehm/bindler/README.md

 You can also view [the commit history](https://github.com/fgrehm/bindler/commits/master)

 ## Usage
 Add a plugin manifest file under one of [these filenames](lib/bindler/local_plugins_manifest_ext.rb#L4-L12).
 Currently the accepted formats are JSON and YAML.
 The recommended filenames are `plugins.json` or `plugins.yml`.
 You can even add your own plugin manifest name using the `$VAGRANT_PLUGINS_FILENAME` variable.
-The JSON/YAML should be formatted as an Array of both plugin names (Strings) or Hashes containing the name mapped to the version version of a single plugin:
+The JSON/YAML format plugins as their names (strings) or their name and version (key-value pair):

+Example JSON:
 ```json
 [
   "vagrant-lxc",